fkxdr/fkmde/README.md

 ## Additional Exploit Parameters

 `fkmde` currently allows two exploit parameters to enhance the security research experience.
-The `--kill` parameter and techniques are used by Clop Ransomware to disable and avoid Defender.
-The `--unkill` reverses the changes to Microsoft standard settings.
-Please use this feature with extreme caution and in secure enviroments.
+The `--kill` parameter implements techniques that are used by Clop Ransomware to disable and evade Defender.
+This parameter should be used with *extreme caution* and only in secure, controlled environments.
+The `--unkill` restores Microsoft Defender to its original settings, reversing any changes made by the `--kill` parameter.
+Ensure to handle these features responsibly, as improper use can impact system security.
+Note: The scripts are not directly embedded in `fkmde`.
+Instead, they are loaded dynamically to minimize detection by Defender when the tool is used solely for enumeration purposes.

 ![image](https://github.com/user-attachments/assets/82f87057-d573-43ce-8745-0382374b5dd0)